 - Fees involved in hiring an expert witness to analyze information about the claim or to testify in court.

 Some attorneys advance these additional costs, meaning they pay for the costs upfront, with reimbursement due after the case.
-However, other attorneys leave these costs for the client to determine how to pay.
+However, other attorneys leave these costs to the client to determine how to pay.
 Be sure you understand how the attorney you’re working with handles the costs of the case.

 The Graduated Contingent Fee Schedule